Thursday June 27:

 Krefeld - Cologne

-We will sail to Cologne today, famous of course for the Cologne Dom.
+We will sail to Cologne today, famous for the Cologne Dom.
 This impressive cathedral is certainly worth a visit.
 Cologne also offers a wide range of museums and other sights.
-You will have plenty of time this afternoon to discover the city or shop in the famous Hohe Strasse (High Street).
+You will have plenty of time this afternoon to discover the city or shop in the famous Hohe Stra?e (High Street).

 Cologne - Andernach